CBPher24/Where_has_bigfoot_been/README.md

 ## METHODS FOR ANALYSIS:

+You will need:
+- web browser (Chrome or Firefox recommended)
+- Jupyter Notebook
+    - pandas
+    - numpy
+    - pymongo

+    - os
+    - requests
+    - Splinter
+    - webdriver_manager
+    - Beautiful Soup
+- MongoDB

+- VS Code

+- Flask
+    - Python
+    - HTML/CSS
+        - Bootstrap
+    - Javascript
+        - Leaflet
+        - Plotly

-1. Utilized the datasets found in BFRO, DataWorld.
+<strong>1.
+Utilize the datasets found in BFRO, DataWorld.</strong>
 - Open the Data folder in this repository and use the Bigfooot_Locations.csv file directly or
 - you can download your file <a href="https://hub.arcgis.com/datasets/TrainingServices::-bigfoot-sightings/explore?location=36.682290%2C-103.774481%2C4.00">here</a>.
 Click the cloud download button on the left side of the map <img src="https://cdn-icons-png.flaticon.com/512/109/109600.png" style="height:20px; width:20px"> and choose to download the GeoJSON file.

-2. Powered by a dataset with over 3,500 records, using a Mongo Database.
+<strong>2.
+Powered by a dataset with over 3,500 records, using a Mongo Database.</strong>
 - Open the Bigfoot_Locations CSV file in Jupyter Notebook.
+(Refer to our Data_Jupyter.ipynb inside the Coding folder)
 - Load in the proper dependencies including:
 ```
 import pandas as pd